-Barry MacDonald, author of Boy Smarts, and BC educator identified as one of Twenty-five British Columbians to Watch by The Vancouver Sun, was keynote speaker at the Canadian Association of Principals' Conference in St. John's, Newfoundland on May 16th.

-MacDonald challenged school principals from every Canadian province and territory school leaders to think beyond the simplistic rhetoric such as boys will be boys solutions and to adapt their responses to gender gaps in achievement to their school communities in thoughtful ways.
+Barry MacDonald, author of Bov Smarts, founder of the MentoringBoys Website, and BC educator identified as one of Twenty-five British Columbians to Watch by The Vancouver Sun, was keynote speaker at the Canadian Association of Principals' Conference in St. John's, Newfoundland on May 16th.
+MacDonald challenged school principals from every Canadian province and territory school leaders to think beyond the simplistic rhetoric such as boys will be boys solutions and to adapt their to gender in responses gaps achievement to their school communities in thoughtful ways.